Sharife Cooper: Atlanta Hawks (2021–2022)

 Cooper was selected in the second round of the 2021 NBA draft with the 48th pick by the Atlanta Hawks.
 On August 5, 2021, he signed a two-way contract with the Hawks, splitting time with their NBA G League affiliate, the College Park Skyhawks.
 He played for the Hawks in the 2021 NBA Summer League, recording 11 points on 5–11 shooting, and 6 assists in 28 minutes at his debut in a 85–83 loss against the Boston Celtics.
-Cooper made his NBA debut in the Hawks' season opener against the Dallas Mavericks, going 0-for-3 in field goals in a 113–87 win.
+Cooper made his NBA debut in the Hawks' season opener against the Dallas Mavericks, going 0-for-3 from the field in a 113–87 win.

 Cooper joined the Hawks' 2022 NBA Summer League roster.
 On July 22, 2022, Cooper re-signed with the Hawks on another two-way deal.
 He was waived three days later.

-Cleveland Charge (2022–present)
+Cleveland Charge (2022–2024)

-On September 20, 2022, Cooper signed with the Cleveland Cavaliers.
-He was waived on October 15.

-On October 24, 2022, Cooper joined the Cleveland Charge's training camp roster.
+On September 20, 2022, Cooper signed with the Cleveland Cavaliers, but was waived on October 15.
+On October 24, he joined the Cleveland Charge's training camp roster.
 Cooper was named to the G League's inaugural Next Up Game for the 2022–23 season.

+In July 2023, Cooper joined the Cleveland Cavaliers for the 2023 NBA Summer League and on September 13, 2023, he re-signed with the Cavaliers.
+However, he was waived on October 21 and one week later re-signed with the Charge.

+On February 26, 2024, Cooper signed a 10-day contract with the Cavaliers, although he failed to make an appearance.
+On March 7, he returned to the Charge.

+Liaoning Flying Leopards (2024)

+On April 1, 2024, Cooper signed with the Liaoning Flying Leopards of the Chinese Basketball Association (CBA).
+He helped the Flying Leopards win the 2024 CBA championship, recording 22 points, nine assists, and six rebounds off the bench in their title-clinching Game 4 victory over the Xinjiang Flying Tigers.

+Yukatel Merkezefendi Belediyesi (2024)

+On September 28, 2024, Cooper signed with Yukatel Merkezefendi Belediyesi of the Turkish Basketball Super League (BSL).

+Aris Thessaloniki (2024–2025)

+On November 21, 2024, Cooper moved to Greek club Aris for the rest of the season.

+JDA Dijon (2025)

+On April 9, 2025, Cooper signed with French club JDA Dijon of the LNB Pro A.

+Washington Wizards / Capital City Go-Go (2025–present)

+On September 29, 2025, Cooper signed with the Washington Wizards on a two-way contract, one day before the start of training camp.